patrickboateng/geolysis/README.md

 #

-`geolysis` is an open-source software for geotechnical analysis and modeling.
+`GeoLysisCore` is an open-source software that provides features for analyzing geotechnical results obtained from laboratory and field tests.
+Some of the features implemented include soil classification, standard penetration test analysis (such as SPT $N_{design}$ and SPT N-value corrections),and calculating the allowable bearing capacity of soils from Standard Penetration Test N-values.
+There are more features underway, which include settlement analysis, ultimate bearing capacity analysis, etc.

+`GeoLysisCore` is the foundation application on which other parts of the application will depend.
+Developers can also use `GeoLysisCore` to power their applications.

 Check out the [release notes](https://geolysis.rtfd.io/release_notes/index.html) for features.